hunght/yt-dlp-gui/docs/MACOS_PERMISSIONS.md

-# macOS Permissions Setup
+# macOS Permissions Setup for iTracksy

-To enable certain integrations on macOS, the app may require specific system permissions.
-This guide explains what permissions might be needed and how to grant them.
+To enable full browser URL tracking on macOS, iTracksy requires specific system permissions.
+This guide explains what permissions are needed and how to grant them.

 ## Required Permissions